Our Story

 Our Journey

-These individuals recognized the need for a dedicated space in Calgary where Indigenous and non-Indigenous people could come together to share, connect, heal, renew, and celebrate Indigenous culture.
+These individuals recognized the need for a dedicated space in Calgary where Indigenous and non-Indigenous people could come together to share, connect, heal, renew, learn, and celebrate Indigenous culture.

-The group gained momentum through discussions, engagements, meetings, and workshops aimed at shaping the vision and objectives of the Indigenous Gathering Place.
-In 2017, the Indigenous Gathering Place Committee commissioned a consultant to prepare a business case in response to the City of Calgary’s White Goose Flying Report.
+Momentum continued to build through discussions, engagement sessions, meetings, and workshops focused on shaping the vision and future purpose of the Indigenous Gathering Place.
+This community advocacy and engagement also contributed to the Indigenous Gathering Place being identified as an action within The City of Calgary’s White Goose Flying Report.

 Words of Elder Doreen Healy